n8n-io/n8n-docs/docs/doc2/document-validation/ocr-view.md

 ![](/_images/doc2/image-47-1024x730.png)

-Furthermore, the following button can be used to switch back to the document view:
+Furthermore, the following button can be used to switch back to document view:

 ![](/_images/doc2/image-48.png)